+If a majority of the members of the panel find that the Presentment has not been proved by clear and convincing evidence, it shall dismiss the Presentment.

-If the panel makes a finding that a Presentment has been proved in whole or in part, it may recommend an order in accordance with Canon IV.8.1, or else an order that no further action be taken on the Presentment.
-In choosing the sentence it considers appropriate, the panel shall have regard to the office and duties of the Respondent, the panel’s views as to the nature and seriousness of the Presentment, any previous Report in respect of which a finding and/or order have been made against the Respondent, and any other circumstances that the panel considers relevant.
+If the panel finds that a Presentment has been proved in whole or in part, it may recommend an order in accordance with Canon IV.8.1, or else an order that no further action be taken on the Presentment.
+In choosing the sentence it considers appropriate, the panel shall have regard to the office and duties of the Respondent, the nature and seriousness of the Presentment, any previous Report and/or order that has been made against the Respondent, and any other circumstances that the panel considers relevant.

-Within 7 days of the panel making a finding that a Presentment has been proved in whole or in part and recommending an order in accordance with Canon IV.8.1, the president of the Disciplinary Tribunal for a Bishop must ensure that a Sentencing Review Board is convened in accordance with Canon IV.4.3.
-Upon receiving the recommendation of the panel and the record of the case, the Sentencing Review Board shall within 28 days
+Within 7 days of the panel recommending a Sentencing Order, the president of the Disciplinary Tribunal for a Bishop must convene a Sentencing Review Board in accordance with Canon IV.4.3.
+Upon receiving the Sentencing Order and the record of the case, the Sentencing Review Board shall within 28 days

-confirm or
+confirm the order, or

-adjust the order as it may, in its absolute discretion, consider appropriate, conveying the confirmed or adjusted order to the panel.
-The sentencing order made by the Sentencing Review Board shall be deemed the order of the panel.
+adjust the order by unanimous vote as it may, in its absolute discretion, consider appropriate to prevent manifest injustice, and

+convey the confirmed or adjusted order and the rationale for any adjustment made to the Reports Investigation Committee.

+The Sentencing Order made by the Sentencing Review Board shall be deemed the order of the panel.

-The panel must convey its finding and/or order to the Reports Investigation Committee, the Respondent, the Reports Administrator, and the Reporting Party.
-The finding and/or order must be accompanied by a notice that identifies the members of the Sentencing Review Board.
+Following either dismissal of the Presentment or the receipt of an order reviewed by the Sentencing Review Board, the president of the panel shall convey its finding and/or order to the Reports Investigation Committee, the Respondent, the Reports Administrator, and the Reporting Party.
+Any final Sentencing Order must be accompanied by a notice that identifies the members of the Sentencing Review Board and the rationale presented for any adjustment made by the Sentencing Review Board.

 The panel shall publish its finding and/or order in the manner it determines to be appropriate.
-In addition, the Reports Investigation Committee must ensure the publication of any finding and/or order of the panel in the Journal of the Provincial Council (except that it may, in its absolute discretion, choose instead to publish a fair synopsis).
+In addition, the Reports Administrator must ensure the publication of any finding and/or order of the panel in the Journal of the Provincial Council (except that it may, in its absolute discretion, choose instead to publish a fair synopsis redacted in accordance with Canon IV.11.1.4).

-Subject to Canon IV.9.1.5, an order of the panel shall take effect from the expiration of the appeal period referred to in Canon IV.9.1.2.
+Subject to Canon IV.9.1, an order of the panel shall take effect at the expiration of the 21 day filing period for appeal as set forth in Canon IV.9.1.2.

-Within 28 days of the panel’s order taking effect, a copy of all pleadings and documents filed in any proceedings before the panel must be filed of record in the register maintained by the Reports Administrator.
-All such pleadings and documents shall be open to inspection by the Respondent and, if there is any, by the Reporting Party in the proceedings in question.
-They shall also be open to inspection, at the discretion of the Reports Administrator, by any other person.IV.
-12
+Within 28 days after a Sentencing Order takes effect, a copy of all pleadings and documents filed in any proceedings before the panel must be filed in the register maintained by the Reports Administrator as set forth in Canon IV.
+12.

 Canon 7 Discipline of Presbyters and Deacons